How To Use Facebook And Fake News To Get People To Murder Each Other

 Yet journalists who visited the scene found no evidence to back up the blogger’s claim.
 Instead, it emerged that South Sudanese troops had fired on a separate UN armored vehicle, killing two soldiers from the Chinese peacekeeping force.
 The peacekeepers, rather than shooting back at the army, had fled their posts.

-Atem told Buzzfeed that he later received information that the UN did not fire on the soldiers, and changed some of his blog post accordingly.
+Atem told BuzzFeed News that he later received information that the UN did not fire on the soldiers, and changed some of his blog post accordingly.

 But the damage was done and his tweets remain available for anyone to read.
-Influential pro-government Twitter accounts quickly spread Atem’s narrative, including two people who Bidal named as top influencers: @CaptainMawien, who would not identify himself to BuzzFeed News but denied being a propagandist, and @modernemeid, operated by Sieta “Sisi” Majok, an England-based former #defyhatenow activist.
+Influential pro-government Twitter accounts quickly spread Atem’s narrative, including two people who Bidal named as top influencers: @CaptainMawien, who would not identify himself to BuzzFeed News but denied being a propagandist, and @modernemeid, operated by Sieta “Sisi” Majok, an England-based former #DefyHateNow activist.

 Days later, the Dawn, a Juba-based newspaper owned by government security operatives, which Majok told BuzzFeed News she has edited, published fake CIA documents purporting to reveal a US-backed plan to overthrow South Sudan’s government.
 The documents alleged the US — often seen as aligned with the UN in South Sudan — was working in cahoots with military contractor DynCorp, whose staff lived in the Terrain compound which was attacked by government troops.